tyokota/trendy/README.md

 -----
 &nbsp;
-#### The purpose of this analysis is to make statistically valid statements such as, *"there was a significant linear decrease in the prevalence of ever smoking a cigarette across the period 1999-2011"* with complex sample survey data.
+#### The purpose of this analysis is to make statistically valid statements such as, *"there was a significant linear decrease in the prevalence of high school aged americans who have ever smoked a cigarette across the period 1999-2011"* with complex sample survey data.

 This step-by-step walkthrough exactly reproduces the statistics presented in the [Center for Disease Control & Prevention's (CDC) linear trend analysis](http://www.cdc.gov/healthyyouth/yrbs/pdf/yrbs_conducting_trend_analyses.pdf), using free and open source methods rather than proprietary or restricted software.